 Take both past and future values for your classification.
 For example, I usually select 3 months of historical data and 9 months of forecasted data.

 First, it gives a good mix between past and future data.
-The future data is needed, as you want to manage your Inventory Management according to what will happen in the midterm.
+The future data is needed, as you want to manage your Inventory Management System according to what will happen in the midterm.
 And the past values will mitigate the potential errors of the forecasts.

 Then, taking as much as 9 months forecast is a good way to keep an eye on New Products.